Prepare your website for Black Friday! (2023 Edition)

 First, it allows you to see if you have the necessary inventory to meet the expected demand.

 Third, listing items as limited stock can be an effective incentive to get customers to jump on a great deal as soon as they see it.
 You may even want to consider adding a countdown timer to create a sense of urgency.

 Determine the length of your promotion

-Regardless of the promotion length you decide on, make sure to clearly identify each promotion's start and end dates and organize logistics so that these promotions start and end on time.
+Regardless of the promotion length, you decide on, make sure to clearly identify each promotion's start and end dates and organize logistics so that these promotions start and end on time.

-Step 2: Publish Your Promotions
+Step 2: Publish your promotions

 Once you’ve determined which products you’ll put on sale, it’s time to think about publishing them.
 You'll want to: